U.S. Route 62 in Pennsylvania

-U.S. Route 62 (US 62) is a signed north-south U.S. Highway in Pennsylvania, which runs diagonally southwest-northeast through the industrial northwestern part of the state.
+U.S. Route 62 (US 62) is a signed north-south U.S. Highway that is located in the Commonwealth of Pennsylvania in the United States.
+It stretches diagonally southwest-northeast through the industrial northwestern part of the commonwealth.

 Although initial portions of the route opened in 1926 in other areas of the country, US 62 was not designated in the commonwealth until 1932.
 The highway connects the small cities of Sharon, Franklin, Oil City, and Warren to larger markets, such as Youngstown, Ohio and Buffalo, New York.